Leo-J-Skola/Backend_Grupp/design.md

 ### Strategy pattern for Booking validation
 - Problem before refactor: The old code had no way to check dates.
-- Solutions:
-  1. We created a method in bookingService that compares the current bookingRequest with existing booking objects linked to that specific listing.
-  2. We created bookingValidationStrategy interface with a strategy class called overlapBoookingValidationStrategy
+- Solutions: We created a method in bookingService that compares the current bookingRequest with existing booking objects linked to that specific listing.
+We also created bookingValidationStrategy interface with a strategy class called overlapBoookingValidationStrategy
-- Benefits: It now validates the booking request dates so there won't be any overlaps.
+- Benefit: It now validates the booking request dates so there won't be any overlaps.
 Its also easier to add new types of validation later.

 ### Factory pattern for Booking creation
 - Problem before refactor: